the-right-way-of/writing-documentation/README.md

 1. Don't use words like maybe or should
 1. Add facts as much as possible
 1. Discover and write
+1. Provide comparisons

 ### Focussed on intent

 1. What is it that you want to write?
 1. Why is the need to write?
 1. Tools are replaced faster than practices.
+Write while keeping practice in mind.